nestauk/flow-temp-toolkit/src/case_studies/carbon-co-op-the-heat-pump-challenge.md

 ---
 date: 2022-10-07T10:53:37.249Z
-title: The Heat Pump Challenge
+title: The heat pump challenge
 tagline: A citizen science and participative research project helping households to engage with and understand how low-temperature heating systems might work in their homes.